 until he should pay back the whole debt.

 So will my heavenly Father do to you,

 unless each of you forgives your brother from your heart.”

 - When someone harms us by sinning against us, they owe us a debt, the debt of what they have taken away from us.
 That debt can be very great.
 For example, if someone robs you, he not only owes you the property taken but your current loss of the use of that item, the time lost in trying to replace it or to get by without it, and also the emotional cost for you and your loved ones of anger, fear, worry, and so forth.

 - But Christ instructs us that we must forgive those who sin against us.
-If we do not, then our heavenly Father will not forgive our sins until we “pay back the whole debt” we owe him, a payback that will be a tortured imprisonment.
+If we do not, then our heavenly Father will not forgive our sins until we “pay back the whole debt” we owe him, a payback that, in the words of the parable, will be a tortured imprisonment.

 Doctrine: God manifests his glory by sharing his goodness

 - In eternity, God thought of us.
 In time, he gave us actual existence.
 He is glad we exist.
 He wants us to exist always.
 He wills that we belong to him.
 And he wants us to possesses every good thing securely and always.

 - The Catechism begins in this way: “God, infinitely perfect and blessed in himself, in a plan of sheer goodness freely created man to make him share in his own blessed life” (CCC 1).

 - From this follows the stupendous good news: “For this reason, at every time and in every place, God draws close to man.
 He calls man to seek him, to know him, to love him with all his strength.
 He calls together all men, scattered and divided by sin, into the unity of his family, the Church.
 To accomplish this, when the fullness of time had come, God sent his Son as Redeemer and Savior.
 In his Son and through him, he invites men to become, in the Holy Spirit, his adopted children and thus heirs of his blessed life.”
 (CCC 1)